Pet Hospice and Palliative Care at Home in Snohomish County

 What Is Hospice & Palliative Care?

-Hospice and palliative care focus on comfort, symptom management, and support for pets with advanced illness, chronic disease, or age-related decline.
+Veterinary hospice and palliative care focus on comfort, symptom management, and support for pets with advanced illness, chronic disease, or age-related decline.
 The goal is to maintain the best possible quality of life while providing guidance and support for families along the way.

 This type of care may include pain management, mobility support, appetite and comfort strategies, and ongoing assessment as needs change.